OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.5/office.context.mailbox.item.md

 ##### Compose mode

 The `optionalAttendees` property returns a `Recipients` object that provides methods to get or update the optional attendees for a meeting.
 By default, the collection is limited to a maximum of 100 members.
+However, on Windows and Mac, the following limits apply.

+- Get 500 members maximum.
-However, on Windows and Mac, you can set up to 100 members per call to 500 total, and get 500 members maximum.
+- Set a maximum of 100 members per call, up to 500 members total.

 ```js
 Office.context.mailbox.item.optionalAttendees.setAsync( ['alice@contoso.com', 'bob@contoso.com'] );